joescii/lift-ng/README.md

 ## Supported Versions

 **lift-ng** is built and released to support Lift editions 2.5 and 2.6 with Scala versions 2.9.1, 2.9.1-1, 2.9.2, and 2.10; and Lift edition 3.0 with Scala version 2.10.3.
 This project's scala version is purposefully set at the lowest common denominator to ensure each version compiles.
+It has been developed against Angular 1.2.0+

 ## Usage